 Paula took the remedy twice that same day I saw her; once in the afternoon and once after dinner.
 Already by bed time she felt she was improving.
 She felt less exhausted and had fewer Blackouts that were also less severe then before the remedy was taken, but still the odd one.
 She had a great sleep and when she woke felt more rested.
 Over the next day she took a further 3 doses and the Blackouts disappeared altogether.
 Her appetite has also returned.
 P hasn’t had any Black Outs for some days now.

 This was a lovely and very speedy result.
 That is often what we can expect in simple more acute situations like these.

-In this account I have focussed on describing the Homeopathic process.
+In this account I have focused on describing the Homeopathic process.
 There are other factors that apply too with case management and advice given.
-In this situation I am advising P to visit her doctor if she continues to experience problems as in that case the cause of the blackouts will need to be determined and diagnosed to ascertain that there are no serious underlying issues.
+In this situation I advised Paula to visit her doctor if she continues to experience problems as in that case the cause of the blackouts will need to be determined and diagnosed to ascertain that there are no serious underlying issues.

 Please feel free to share your thoughts here!